-Candidates may be permitted to conduct their research as an external candidate either elsewhere in Australia or overseas or change their enrolment from internal to external status or vice versa on approval by the Research Degrees Committee or Faculty as appropriate and taking account of the relevant course requirements.
+Candidates may be permitted to conduct their research as an external candidate either elsewhere in Australia or overseas or change their enrolment from internal to external status or vice versa on approval by Research Degrees Committee and faculty as appropriate and taking account of the relevant course requirements.

-Normally, a student admitted to a Higher Degree Research course may at any point in candidature elect to withdraw from their studies.
+Normally, a student admitted to a higher degree research (HDR) course may at any point in candidature elect to withdraw from their studies.

-Where the University has issued a show cause notice under D/5.3.7 (vi) (b) below, the response date advised in that notice will be the last date the candidate may voluntarily withdraw.
+Where the University has issued a show cause notice under 'Termination' below, the response date advised in that notice will be the last date the candidate may voluntarily withdraw.
 No academic or financial penalty will be imposed for withdrawal from the thesis component.

-Research Degrees Committee may exclude a candidate from a higher degree research course having taken account of all relevant circumstances and having given the candidate opportunity to “show cause” why they should not be terminated.
-Circumstances where the Committee may terminate a candidate can include but are not limited to the following:
+Research Degrees Committee may exclude a candidate from an higher degree research (HDR) course having taken account of all relevant circumstances and having given the candidate opportunity to “show cause” why their candidature should not be terminated.
+Circumstances where the committee may terminate a candidature can include but are not limited to the following:

-- with reference to progress against mandatory milestones within the Research Higher Degree course requirements
+- with reference to progress against mandatory milestones within the HDR course requirements

 - a candidate has failed to submit a milestone or progress report by the due date without satisfactory reason